Es Baluard is a great choice of activity for any art lover

 Es Baluard, is perhaps the most well known museum of contemporary and modern arts in all of Mallorca.
 Moreover, Es Baluard is mainly focusing on artists from the Mediterranean district.

-The museum exhibits a wide range of different art piece, everything from paintings to sculptures and digital works.
+The museum exhibits a wide range of different artworks, everything from paintings to sculptures and digital works.

-Many upcoming artists from the Balearic islands, are exhibiting in the Es Baluard museum, which is why it has a status as a national museum of the Balearic islands.
+Many upcoming artists from the Balearic Islands are exhibiting at the Es Baluard museum, which is why it has a status as a national museum of the archipelago.

-Es Baluard is situated in an old military fortress, that was once a part of the old city wall of Palma.
-The panoramic views over the bay of Palma from the terrace, are simply breathtaking!
+Es Baluard is situated in an old military bastion that was once a part of the old city wall of Palma.
+From the terrace toy can enjoy the panoramic views over the bay of Palma, simply breathtaking!